 Ethical approval

 This study was subject to ethical approval by Staffordshire University Research Ethics Committee.
-R&D approval was also granted by two NHS trusts in the West Midlands.
-Participants Because Q-methodology inverts traditional factor analysis such that participants rather than represent the variables, smaller groups of participants are often encouraged to aid analysis and provide richness of interpretation (Watts & Stenner, 2005; 2012).
+R&D approval was granted by two NHS trusts in the West Midlands.
+Participants Q-methodology inverts traditional factor analysis such that participants, rather than test items, represent the variables.
+For this reason, smaller groups of participants are often encouraged to aid analysis and provide richness of interpretation (Watts & Stenner, 2005; 2012).
 A sample size of participants that is fewer than the number of items in the Q-set is recommended (Watts & Stenner, 2012).

-27 clinical psychologists working with people with psychosis were recruited directly by email or by previous participants.
+A total of 27 clinical psychologists working with people with psychosis were recruited directly by email or by participants who had taken part in the study.
 A recruitment advert was also placed for one issue of the British Psychological Society monthly publication The Psychologist.
 Eight participants provided data in the form of physical Q-sorts (Q-sort data provided by participants), and the remaining 19 were collected using the POETQ online system (Jeffares & Dickinson, 2012).
 Participant demographics are detailed in Table 2.
-Inclusion criteria required all participants to be qualified clinical psychologists working in the NHS in England in either a community or inpatient setting with people with psychosis.
+Inclusion criteria required all participants to be qualified clinical psychologists working in the NHS in England with people with psychosis in either a community or inpatient setting.

 Table 2 Participant table about here please